 Taking into account these factors, the VCBB sets the standard for BEAD subgrantees' low-cost broadband service option at or below \$45 per month.
 At this rate, monthly fees for eligible households could be as low \$5.75 per month if enrolled in both Affordable Connectivity Program and Lifeline.
-Prospective subgrantees that offer the low-cost service plan at or below \$45 per month will automatically fulfill the low-cost plan requirement and therefore be eligible to enter the scoring phase.
+Prospective subgrantees that offer the low-cost service plan at or below \$45 per month will automatically fulfil the low-cost plan requirement and therefore be eligible to enter the scoring phase.

-At the VCBB's discretion, prospective subgrantees may also fulfill the low-cost service plan requirement with a low-cost broadband service option at higher than \$45 per month, but not to exceed \$75 per month, by demonstrating to the VCBB in their proposal the reasonable necessity for the higher cost and the efforts undertaken to meet the \$45 per month plan over the BEAD-funded network prior to presenting a higher cost plan.
+At the VCBB's discretion, prospective subgrantees may be allowed to fulfill the low-cost service plan requirement with a low-cost broadband service option at higher than \$45 per month, but in no instance to exceed \$75 per month, upon a showing to the VCBB of a compelling rationale in their proposal to substantiate the higher cost.
 The VCBB, for example, would expect a showing that overall rurality and low population density of the proposed project area demands a higher monthly fee because of the higher cost of deployment.
 Prospective subgrantees that include a low-cost option that is above the \$45 per month amount should include in their proposals information about the income levels and any other demographic information they have relied on to determine the need to exceed the \$45 per month amount, including information used to calculate the average revenue per user needs of their network, anticipated subscription rates for the general population in the project area, and anticipated low-income subscription rates in the project area.